Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 This folder's scripts control multiple power-saving aspects, such as the power scheme and device power saving.
 Disabling power-saving increases power consumption and idle temperatures but can improve responsiveness and performance.

 Although the initial setup prompts if you want to disable power-saving, you can toggle it afterward.
 Run `Default Power-saving.cmd` or `Disable Power-saving.cmd` script and restart your computer.

+### Sleep Study

+[SleepStudy](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/modern-standby-sleepstudy) is a feature in Windows that allows users to diagnose modern standby.
+By default, Atlas disables SleepStudy's components to reduce any potential overhead it could bring.
+However, tracking laptop battery levels while sleeping may need these components, so Atlas includes the `Enable Sleep Study.cmd` script to re-enable it.

 ### Timer Resolution